-Make sure that the checkbox for ‘Revisions’ in the Boxes section is ticked …
+Tick the box next to ‘Revisions’ in the Boxes section …

-You will now see the Revisions list below your content editor section.
-Clicking any of the links will bring up the Revisions feature panel …
+You will now see the Revisions box below your content editor section.
+Click any link to bring up the Revisions feature …

-Having access to workflow features like autosave and automatic revisions is no doubt very useful.
-If you write and edit often, however, after a while the revisions can start building up.
-This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and post revisions are no doubt features that help create a more effective workflow.
+If you write often, however, the revisions can start building up.
+This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.

-Fortunately, there are several free WordPress plugins that can help you control and manage your revisions and reduce the size of your WordPress database.
+Fortunately, there are several free WordPress plugins to help you manage your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

 Congratulations!
-Now you know how to use the WordPress Revisions feature to recover older post revisions.
+Now you know how to use the WordPress Revisions feature to recover older post/page revisions.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)